-According to the Accenture Technology Vision 2017 survey, 68 percent of public service executives surveyed believe digital ecosystems are already having a noticeable impact on, or will dramatically transform, the industry.1 The most effective platforms are designed around specific goals, situational needs and current capabilities—and agencies have options.
+According to the Accenture Technology Vision 2017 survey, 68 per cent of public service executives surveyed believe digital ecosystems are already having a noticeable impact on, or will dramatically transform, the industry.1 The most effective platforms are designed around specific goals, situational needs and current capabilities—and agencies have options.
 Agencies are more readily working with others in the ecosystem.
-The Accenture Technology Vision 2018 data reveals that 36 percent of public service executives globally report that the number of partners their organisation works with has doubled or more compared to two years ago.2
+The Accenture Technology Vision 2018 data reveals that 36 per cent of public service executives report that the number of partners their organisation works with has doubled or more compared to two years ago.2

 Here are four platform models with varying communication channels and ecosystems for delivering public services.

 The public sector is the primary driver fostering an environment that supports collaboration among all stakeholders.
 The Whole-of-Government platform is best suited for countries that have created a clear, centralised responsibility for digital and public services transformation at the federal level.
 This type of platform provides a central point of access to cross-government information and services.
 Citizens want such one-door services.
-In fact, six in 10 US citizens favor a consolidated online portal for their online public services.3
+In fact, 6 in 10 citizens favour a consolidated online portal for their online public services.3

 For instance, this approach has proven successful at the Government Digital Service in the United Kingdom and Australian Taxation Office.
 Norway is exploring ways of using the Altinn platform for increased collaboration with businesses and civil society (e.g., crowdsourcing activities).
 Evolving beyond an online portal to streamline business reporting, Altinn now provides the tools and technology platform on which government agencies and businesses can create new services.
 Third parties can integrate with the platform and develop value-added services, sharing some common data with platform partners to drive innovation.
 Stakeholders are exploring evolving Altinn further as the trusted data source—think secure citizen data gatekeeper—for the Norwegian digital economy.